 Catholic, Cathedral at Montreal, description of, 109.
 The benevolent institutions of that city are large, richly endowed, and well conducted, 113.
-Nunnery of the Hotel Dieu, 114.
+Numery of the Hotel Dieu, 114.
 Convent of Notre Dame, 116.
-Grey Nunnery, 117.
+Grey Numery, 117.
 Foundling and Orphan Asylum, 118.
 Seminary of St. Sulpice, 121.
 The St. Sulpicians are the seigneurs or lords of the manor of Montreal, 122.
 Their rights confirmed by the treaty of capitulation, 123.
 A great obstacle to the sale, transfer, or improvement of property, ibid.
 Their legal title thereto questioned, 124.
 Lord Sydenham issued an ordinance confirming them in the full possession of all that they claim, ibid.
 The use made of the funds thus obtained appears to be unobjectionable, ibid.
 Strong feeling against them in many newspapers, 136.
 Extract from the Montreal Herald, 137.
 Convent of the order of Recollets founded at Quebec, 204.
 The Jesuits first visited Quebec, 205.
 Foundation of their college, ibid.
 Church and college of the Jesuits destroyed by fire, ibid.
-Father Casot, the last of the Jesuits, died in 1800, when the whole property of the order fell into the possession of the crown, 206.
+Father Casot, the last of the Jesuits, died in 1800, when the whole property of the order fell into the possession of the crewn, 206.
 Hotel Dieu, ibid.
-Description of, 208. line convent, 210.
-Twice destroyed by fire, ibid Seminary for the education of male youths, 212.
-Ancient palace of the bishop appropriated to the legislative council, 214.
-General hospital founded by Mons. de Saint Vallière, the second bishop of Quebec, 215.
+Description of, 208.
+Ursuline convent, 210.
+Twice destroyed by tire, ibid.
+Seminary for the education of male youths, 212.
+Ascient palace of the bishop appropriated to the legislative council, 214.
+General hospital founded by Mons de to the registative countert, 214.
+General tospital founded by Mons.
+He Saint Vallière, the second bishop of Quebec, 215.
 Cathedral founded by Mons.
 François de Laval, first bishop of Quebec, 216.
 Retraite Generale, resembling a religious revival of America, 217.
-Great efforts to confirm the wavering in their faith, and bring new converts into the fold, 218.
+Great efforts to confirm the wavering in their faith, and being new converts into the fold, 218.
 Their efforts above all praise, 251.
 Missionaries among the Indians, 252.
-Efforts of the Bishop of Nancy and the clergy of Quebec in favour of temperance, 259.
+Efforts of the Bishop of Nancy and the clergy of Quebec to the counter of temperature 259.
+Crosses by the wavestide 200.
+Publication in favour of temperance, 259.
 Crosses by the wayside, 280.
-Relics of votive offerings, 181.
+Relies of votive offerings, 181.
 Village of Lorette inhabited by Indian Catholics, 289.
 Singular superstition at, 290.
 Religious establishments of the Jesuits, 294.
 Father Hennepin was the first to give an account of the Falls of Niagara, 295.
-Seminary of St. Mary's, at Halifax, 338.
-A design of the Puritans of New England to dislodge the Catholics of Cape Breton, 358.
-Instance of Puritan bigotry and deceit, ibid.
-The Catholics sought refuge in Newfoundland from the persecutions of England and Ireland, 373.
+Seminary of St. Mary's, at Halifax 338.
+A design of the Puritans of New England to dislodge the Catholics of Cape Breton, 358 Instance of Puriran bigotry and deceit, ibid.
+The Carholics sought refuge in Newfoundland from the persecutions of England and treland, 373.

-Chaleurs, bay of, famous for its fisheries, 312.
+Chaleurs, bay of, famous for its fisheries, 812.

 Champlain, a captain in the French navy, appointed to command an expedition to Canada, 176.
 Discovered the lake which bears his name, 177.
 Founded Quebec, ibid.
-Sent to England as a prisoner of war, 178.
-Liberated, and returned to France, and from thence to Canada, where he died. ibid.
+Sent to England as a prisoner of war.
+178. Liberated, and returned to France, and from thence to Canada, where he died, ibid.